DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Think about this on your own for a minute.
 What do you get?
 What do you think the output means?

      Not to kill the suspense, but here's what we should get.
 The first one gives us the output `int`, which stands for integer:  a whole number like 1, 2, 3, and so on.
-The second one gives us `float`, a so-called "floating point number" like most of those we run across in Excel -- and not a whole number.
+The second one gives us `float`, a so-called "floating point number" like most of those we run across in Excel -- not a whole number.
 The third one gives us `str`, which tells us that it's a string.
 The fourth one is a list.
-The last one is a trick question:  it's a string, too, even though it looks like a number.
+What's the last one?
+That's a trick question:  it's a string, too, even though it looks like a number.

     The type function is more helpful than you might guess.
-A lot of what we do in programming is deal with variables of different types and, in some cases, convert one type to another.
-The first step is often to identify the type of the object of interest.
-We don't see much of that in Excel because it deals with a limited set of inputs:  basically numbers and strings.
+A lot of what we do in programming is deal with variables of different types and, when necessary, convert one type to another.
+The first step is to identify the type of the object of interest.
+We don't see much of that in Excel because it deals with a limited set of inputs -- basically numbers and strings.

 * `len` (length).
 This tells us the length of an object.
 To see how it works, type the following into the IPython console:
 ```